Quick Energy Savings Summary

 How long does it take for an energy efficient roof to pay for itself?

 Cool roof shingles: 1–3 years.
 White TPO flat roof: 2–5 years.
 Attic insulation upgrade: 4–8 years.
 Cool-coated metal: 12–25 years (but lasts 40–70 years).
-Federal tax credits and NJ rebates can shorten payback periods by 20–40%.
+Current NJ or utility rebates may shorten payback periods, but do not include a 2026 federal roof tax credit unless your tax professional confirms it.
 The highest-ROI upgrade during a roof replacement is typically cool shingles + attic insulation together.

 Ready to Lower Your Energy Bills with a Smarter Roof?